-The OCS counseling team assists you from your first semester at the Law School until graduation and beyond.
+The OPSC counseling team assists you from your first semester at the Law School until graduation and beyond.
 Our advisers will help you develop a career roadmap tailored to your goals, passions, and geographic preferences.
 In addition, our extensive alumni network and close connections with leading employers provide unrivaled access to a world of opportunities.

 Connect with a wide range of top employers.
 Over three to four days every summer, the Early Interview Program invites the most prestigious law firms in New York City and other national and international legal centers to interview J.D. students.
-OCS also arranges a yearly interview program for LL.M. students at Columbia and other leading law schools, as well as additional fall and spring semester programs for J.D. students.
+OPSC also arranges a yearly interview program for LL.M. students at Columbia and other leading law schools, as well as additional fall and spring semester programs for J.D. students.

 Learn from the best.
 Our professional development speakers include outside lecturers and Law School alumni, most of whom hold partnerships at major law firms or serve as in-house counsel at international corporations and startups.